-The writers featured in this debut cyber incarnation of VIDA In New Orleans are exemplary of the diversity of our city, and thematically, they each refute the brutal cultural deportation of our Latin immigrant community exacted by the Louisiana Endowment for the Humanities (LEH) in their Tricentennial anthology titled New Orleans & the World.
+The writers featured in this debut cyber incarnation of VIDA In New Orleans are exemplary of the diversity of our city, and thematically, they each refute the brutal cultural deportation of our Latin immigrant community exacted by the Louisiana Endowment for the Humanities (LEH), a state arts agency, in their Tricentennial anthology titled New Orleans & the World.

 While the LEH and its editor have been celebrated to no end, no one has dared to question why they have disappeared our Latin American people in their so-called scholarly chronicle of New Orleans history--especially in the post-Katrina chapter titled "Renewal".